sinabaghal/sinabaghal.github.io/_pages/about.md

 ## Table of Contents
 - [Generative Modeling of Heston Volatility Surfaces Using Variational Autoencoders](#Generative-Modeling-of-Heston-Volatility-Surfaces-Using-Variational-Autoencoders)
+- [Implementing Deep Smoothing for Implied Volatility Surfaces][#Implementing-Deep-Smoothing-for-Implied-Volatility-Surfaces]
+- [Quantitative Finance and Option Pricing][#Quantitative-Finance-and-Option-Pricing]
+- [A Termination Criterion for Stochastic Gradient Descent for Binary Classification][#A-Termination-Criterion-for-Stochastic-Gradient-Descent-for-Binary-Classification]

 ### Generative Modeling of Heston Volatility Surfaces Using Variational Autoencoders